-Following the ban and latest lifting of the ban on Huawei, United States President Donald Trump plans to move forward with an end-to-end ban s.
+Following the ban and the final lifting of Huawei's blockade, United States President Donald Trump plans to go ahead with a ban on end-to-end encryption.

 In accordance with Politico, senior White House officials met this week to discuss the first steps the Trump government could do.